 Whether you have a complete or incomplete spinal cord injury has a significant impact on your recovery outlook.

-Spared neural pathways play an essential role in the recovery of lumbar spinal cord injuries because damaged neurons in the spinal cord are not capable of regeneration.
+Spared neural pathways play an essential role in the recovery of lumbar (and all other) spinal cord injuries because damaged neurons in the spinal cord are not capable of regeneration.
 Only spared neural pathways can utilize the spinal cord’s ability to adapt and rewire itself (neuroplasticity) to relearn functions after a spinal cord injury.